JonesCG0/INTEX/README.md

 # INTEX
+Section 1.8
+SuitsOTLoose
+Carson Jones, Merrick Morgan, Cameron Webb, Tobin Whitworth

+## ACCESS
+- Website can be accessed at https://jonescg0.net/
+- Default admin credentials
+    Username: admin
+    Password: adminaccountpassword
+- Default user credentials
+    Username: user
+    Password: adminaccountpassword
+- All of the tools are listed under the tool tab in the Navigation Bar once logged in.

 INTEX is a Node.js + Express web application that helps program administrators manage participants, events, registrations, surveys, milestones, and fundraising activity.
 Authenticated staff members get a full dashboard to organize data, while the public landing and support pages highlight program impact and capture online donations.